 Successful Recruitment and Retention of Children and Families in Human Services Programs

-This document is a toolkit for increasing participation in community-based health programs.
+A toolkit for increasing participation in community-based health programs.
 The toolkit provides strategies, resources, and guidelines.

 Organization(s): RAND Corporation